xctf-io/chalgen/docs/README.md

 python chalgen.py competitiongen --competition-folder=<relative path of the competition> --reg-url=<registry to push images to>
 ```

 This command builds all of the Kubernetes files needed to deploy to a Kubernetes cluster.
+Upon completion, a graph of the challenges will be generated.
 ***
 ### Build and run a competition locally